 - DESIGN /TECH: Please bring with you an organized display or portfolio of your design work and be prepared to speak about the experience of your creative process to our Faculty and Staff.
 Stage managers should have annotated production books (blocking, tech cues, schedules, etc) and be prepared to speak about your stage management experience.

 - PERFORMANCE: Performers should prepare 2 contrasting monologues.
 One monologue should be comedic, one serious.
 Each monologue should be no longer than 60 –90 seconds.
-If you sing please prepare a song of 16 to 20 measures.
-Please bring sheet music clearly marked.
-An accompanist will be provided.

-WHAT WE WOULD LIKE TO SEE FROM ACTORS:
+WHAT WE NEED TO SEE FROM ACTORS:

 - A photo with resume on the back.